-We’ve seen card issuers add a variety of temporary perks to cards, in light of current circumstances.
-This has especially been the case on premium travel cards, given how few people are traveling right now.
+We’ve seen card issuers add a variety of temporary perks, in light of current circumstances.
+This has especially been the case on premium travel cards, given that fewer people are traveling than in the past.

 Chase “Pay Yourself Back” basics

-The Chase Sapphire Reserve® Card and Chase Sapphire Preferred® Card are two popular travel rewards credit cards.
+Perhaps it’s easiest to explain this in the form of an example for the cards that have the best “Pay Yourself Back” features.
+The Chase Sapphire Reserve & Sapphire Preferred are two of the most popular travel rewards cards.
 Historically there have been two ways to maximize the Chase Ultimate Rewards points earned on these cards: